JohnReeves/bcs-ciphers/colour.md

 }
 ```

+There are more options you can use to make the form exactly as you like it.

-## 2. Tremendous Textboxes
+## 3. Tremendous Textboxes

 use the CSS below to choose the font for the labels and line up the text with the boxes.

-I like Roboto but you can chose anything you like.

 ```css
 label {